2731999/Contact-Table/README.md

 npm start

+## Features
+Ability to store and manage contact information, such as names, phone numbers, and email addresses.
+Ability to add, edit, and delete contact information.
+Integration with other application, such as email, to easily communicate with contacts.

 ## How to Use

 - To add a new contact, fill in the form at the top of the page and click "Add".